c0xffee/show_your_wifi_pw/README.md

 # show_your_wifi_pw
-  this program can show your wifi passwords on windows OS
+  this program can show your wifi passwords on windows OS.

   the key command:

         >netsh wlan show profiles